 - A Gartner study states the 40% of enterprise data is either incomplete, inaccurate, or unavailable

-As the speed of data coming into the business increases with the Internet of Things starting to become more mature, the risk of disconnected and siloed data grows if it is poorly managed within the organization.
+As the speed of data entering the business increases with the Internet of Things becoming more mature, the risk of disconnected and siloed data grows if it is poorly managed within the organization.
 Gartner has suggested that a lack of data quality control costs average businesses up to $14 million per year.

 The adage of “garbage in, garbage out” still plagues analytics and decision making and it is fundamental that businesses realize the importance of clean and normalized data before embarking on any such data-driven projects.

 When most people talk about organizing data, they think it means getting rid of duplicates from their system which, although important, is only the first step in quality control and there are more advanced methods to truly optimize and streamline your data.

 There are two key schools of thought on good practice: data normalization and standardization.
 Both have their place in data governance and/or preparation strategy.

 Why data normalization?

 A data normalization strategy takes database management and organizes it into specific tables and columns with the purpose of reducing duplication, avoiding data modification issues, and simplifying queries.
-All information is stored logically in one central location which reduces the propensity for inconsistent data (sometimes known as a “single source of truth”).
+All information is stored logically in one central location, reducing the propensity for inconsistent data (sometimes known as a “single source of truth”).
 In simple terms, it ensures your data looks and reads the same across all records.

 In the context of machine learning and data science, it takes the values from the database and where they are numeric columns, changes them into a common scale.
-For example, imagine you have a table with two columns, and one contains values between 0 and 1 and the other contains values between 10,000 and 100,000.
+For example, imagine you have a table with two columns; one contains values between 0 and 1 and the other contains between 10,000 and 100,000.